24th May 2026

 If you are interested in learning more about the best facelift options in 2026, our expert GMC Specialist Registered Plastic Surgeons at Kensington Medical can discuss what you are hoping to achieve.
 Phone to find out more about our facial cosmetic surgeons.
 For more information fill in the contact us form.

-Facial Rejuvenation Trends
+Facial Rejuvenation Trends: fat transfer

 At Kensington Medical we focus on customised solutions in our facial plastic surgery.
 Advanced technologies and techniques enable our facial plastic surgeons to create highly personalised treatment plans.
-Fat grafting, and dermal fillers are being utilised to enhance and balance facial features, providing natural-looking results that respect each patient’s unique face.
-The latest facelift techniques are also designed to preserve natural facial expressions, ensuring facial rejuvenation looks authentic and maintains individual character.

 What should you do before getting a facelift in 2026?

-Most techniques won't dramatically alter your appearance.
-Discuss your concerns with the surgeon before scheduling the procedure.
 Be sure to do your homework on your surgeon.
 At Kensington Medical our GMC specialist registered plastic surgeon are best placed to help you decide on the best facelift for you.

 Schedule a consultation with Kensington Medical to learn more about what you can expect during and after surgery.